Writing Center Blog

 non-directive approaches in tutoring.
 Initially, I found it incredibly

-difficult to avoid using a directive approach with ESL students who had very
+difficult to avoid using a directive approach with multi-lingual writers who had very

 little grasp of the foundational elements of English.
 Students would visit with

 assignments dealing with complex arguments, while they were still learning the

 basic elements of grammar and sentence structure.
 I struggled to help these

 students without giving them the answers.
 Over time, I began to realize that